12AT7/segmentation_challenge/README.md

 asyncronous programming and standard libraries.
 * Clever ideas to achieve high test coverage, which is challenging for numerical software
 * Integrate the project on CircleCI or other continuous integration service
+* Vary the image size and object density, and measure the timing of your calculation, to demonstrate scaling performance.
+If you make the images large enough, you should be able to detect your computer's cache size.
 * Any other related high performance computing topic that you find interesting and shows off your strengths

 ## Workflow Demonstration